-The Tibetan Mastiff is the very essence of a friendly giant.
-And, interestingly enough, he’s not even really a Mastiff at all.
+The Tibetan Mastiff temperament makes him the very essence of a friendly giant.
+Tibetan Mastiffs are intelligent, protective and stubborn at times.
+And, interestingly, he’s not even really a Mastiff at all.

 Tibetan Mastiff Temperament and Personality

 The three must-know traits of the Tibetan Mastiff temperament are:

 Here are some more aspects of this breed’s personality that you may need to know before making a final decision.